davidmfry/bite-size-sushi/README.md

-## Sushi ordering app to get you your bite-sized sushi to you fast!
+## Sushi ordering app to get you your bite-sized sushi fast!